 Let’s assume you contracted leaky gut, that means you now run risk that your stomach doesn’t operate properly.
 Consequences are you become nutrient deficiency.
 Being low in iron, B-Vitamins, Minerals etc. will impair your body functions.
 Poor Vitamin A,B,C,D low magnesium, Zinc and copper can cause itchy skin and can cause hair-loss-Less nutrition reaches your hair and eye lashes, usually with a massive time delay of months, it might manifest in an itch as a body sending you warning signals.

 You are basically ruled by the ecosystem in your gut.
-Would a different perspective empower you to no longer feel like a helpless victim but empowers you to kick those little alien like virus’, bacteria and what not and take control over them ?!
+Would a different perspective empower you to no longer feel like a helpless victim?
+Would that empower you to kick those little alien like virus’, bacteria and what not and take control over them ?!

 I can promise you your body never betrays you, it sends you warning signals and communicates with you if something is out of whack .
 Sadly, we have lost connection and understanding on how good we are meant to feel in our body.